-Moreover, patients need to discuss the appropriate application method with their doctor before starting treatment as each of these products has its own recommended application frequency and duration.
+You need to discuss the appropriate application method with your doctor before starting treatment, as each of these approaches has its own recommended application frequency and duration.

 Because AKs are often light or skin-colored, they are not very noticeable and hard to diagnose through visual inspection.
 Instead, AKs are usually diagnosed by feeling the skin due to their rough texture.

-AKs may be asymptomatic, but can sometimes be itchy or painful with a raw feeling.
-These lesions can often resurface in the same spot after clearing.
-(3)
+AKs may be asymptomatic but can sometimes be itchy or painful with a raw feeling.
+The lesions can often resurface in the same spot after clearing.
+(4)

-The following home remedies have become popular for the management of actinic keratoses, but their efficacy is only supported by anecdotal evidence rather than scientific research:
+The following home remedies have become popular for the management of AKs.
+However, their efficacy is only supported by anecdotal evidence rather than scientific research.

-2. Coconut oil: Coconut oil, while a good moisturizer for non-acne skin, only has anecdotal evidence of treating AKs.
-Its mechanism is unclear.
+Coconut oil is a good moisturizer for non-acne skin, but its mechanism for AK treatment is unclear.

-3. Green tea: Green tea (oral and topical) and tea tree oil have been reported to be of benefit, but again, only anecdotally.
+Green tea (oral and topical) and tea tree oil have been reported to be of benefit.
 Several plant extracts have been tested in the treatment of AKs.
 Overall, the results have been lackluster, although two extracts did stand out as having some beneficial effects: birch bark and petty spurge.